cdsbasel/cumulative/README.md

    - plots: images of plots for certain studies and csvfiles with the data extracted from those plots
    - raw_data: csv files containing the raw data of the studies (obtained from repositiories)
    - summary: csv files of the tidy study data (i.e., merging data extracted from covidence, raw data, plots and data tables) and the effect sizes calculated from these
-   - tables: csv files with data tables obtained from studies that contain outcomes of interes.
+   - tables: csv files with data tables obtained from studies that contain outcomes of interest.
- - code: scripts and functions used in the analyses *(refer to the Bagaini_etal_workflow.Rmd file)*
+ - code: scripts and functions used in the analyses *(refer to the Bagaini_etal_workflow.Rmd file for details)*
  - figures: pngs of figures from the manuscript
- - output: rds and csv files containing output from the analyses *(refer to the Bagaini_etal_workflow.Rmd file)*
+ - output: rds and csv files containing output from the analyses *(refer to the Bagaini_etal_workflow.Rmd file for details)*

 ## Analyses
 For an overview of the analysis workflow and how the different scripts work and files are created/used, save the entire project and run the Bagaini_etal_workflow.Rmd file